jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 Properties
 - `name`: identifier of the variables list, this is never send to R
 - `label`: [optional, default: `""`] text that will be shown above the variable field
-- `source`: [optional, default: `""`] this can be set to the `name` (or a list of names) of an `AssignedVariablesList`.
-If no source is specified, then all variables of the loaded file is used as source.
+- `source`: [optional, default: `""`] this can be set to the `id` or the `name` (or a list of id or names) of one or more Variables Lists.
+If no source is specified, then all variables of the data file are used as source.
 To specify several sources, you need to use an array: `["source1", "source2"]`.
+If you want to specify what you want to read from the source, you can add extra attributes:<br>
+  * `use` attribute: if you want to read the levels of a `singleVariable` Variables List source, type: `source: [{name: "splitby", use: "levels"}]`.
+If you want only some variables with some types, type: `[{name: "source", use: "type=nominal|ordinal"}]`
-If you have a `singleVariable` Variables List as source, it is possible to specify you want the `levels` of the variable.
-For this uses: `source: [{name: "splitby", use: "levels"}]`.
-If a VariablesList source is itself composed by several kinds of sources, you can discard one of them in this way: `source: [{ name: "modelTerms", discard: "covariates" }]`
+  * `discard` attribute: if a Variables List source is itself composed by several kinds of sources, you can discard one of them in this way: `source: [{ name: "modelTerms", discard: "covariates" }]`
+  * `condition` attribute: if a Variables List source has some components, and you want to retrieve the variables whose components have some specific values, type: `[ { name: "contrasts", condition: "contrast.currentValue == 'custom'" } ]` where `contrast` is the name of a DropDown component (added in the `contrasts` Variables List).
+In this example only variables with contrast having `custom` as value will be read from the source `contrasts`.
+  * `values` attribute: if you want to add specific values to the list, you can add them in this way `source: [ { values: ["one", "two"] }, "myvariables" ]`.
+Here the values `one` and `two` are prepend to the names of the variables of the Variables List `myvariables`.
+If you want to display a label (that can be translated) different from the value used in the analysis, use: `source: [ { values: [ { label: qsTr("One"), value: "one" }, { label: qsTr("Two"), value: "two" } ], "myvariables" ]` (qsTr is the function you need to use if you want the string to be translatable).
+  * if you want to display not the variable names of the source, but the values of some component of this list, use the syntax `name.component`.
+For example, if the source `myvariables` has a TextField named `field`, a Variables List with source `source: "myvariables.field"` will display all values of the TextField component in place of the variable names.<br>

+- `values`: [optional, default: `""`] this is a shortcut: in place of writing `source: [ values: ["one", "two"] ]`, type `values: ["one", "two"]`.
+If you want to display labels different from the values used by the analysis, use the same syntax as in the `source` property.
+You can also use an integer n: in this case the values are just [1, 2, ... n]
 - `width`: [optional, default: 2/5 of the VariablesForm width] in pixels how wide should the field be

 Note: `height` should be defined on `VariablesForm` itself.